philippehuot29/network-security-portfolio/packet-tracer/vpn/lab02-site-to-site-vpn.md

 R2-Branch(cfg-crypto-trans)# mode tunnel
 R2-Branch(cfg-crypto-trans)# exit
 ```
 ***Packet Tracer Limitation:** hash sha defaults to SHA-1.
 They don't support the newer SHA-2 family (SHA-256, SHA-512) for the ISAKMP policy, even though those are the industry standards today.
-Correct prompt would be: crypto ipsec transform-set VPN-SET esp-aes 256 esp-sha256-hmac*
+Correct command would be: crypto ipsec transform-set VPN-SET esp-aes 256 esp-**sha256**-hmac*

 **Note:** In Packet Tracer, mode tunnel is actually the default setting for IPsec Site-to-Site VPNs.